atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/refund-quotation.md

     Estimated amount which can be got back for this refund.

-{% hint style="info" %}
-Estimated amount is calculated using the current time+12 hours to match airline rules.
-This is to reserve time for Atlas to go to the airline to process the refund.
-{% endhint %}

 *   **transactionFee **<mark style="color:blue;">**decimal**</mark>

     The transaction fees for this refund.